UMCUGenetics/HapSMA/README.md

     * input_path = full path to Guppy output folder containing BAM files in the pass/ folder and sequencing_summary.txt in the root folder

   * __bam_single__
-    * start from single bam file.
+    * start from single bam file
     * input_path = full path to folder containing (only) one BAM file and corresponding BAI index file

   * __bam_single_remap__